Charles Ray Crawford

 Charles Ray Crawford (February 10, 1966 – October 15, 2025) was an American convicted serial rapist and murderer.
-On January 29, 1993, four days before he was to stand trial for a rape and assault case, Crawford kidnapped a 20-year-old community college student named Kristy Ray from her home in Tippah County, Mississippi, before raping and murdering the victim.
+On January 29, 1993, four days before he was to stand trial for an unrelated rape and assault case, Crawford kidnapped a 20-year-old community college student named Kristy Ray from her home in Tippah County, Mississippi, before raping and murdering the victim.
 Crawford was later arrested and found guilty of the rape-murder of Ray, and sentenced to death in 1994, as well as 46 years' imprisonment for the unrelated rape case.
 Crawford's appeals were all dismissed and his death sentence was carried out on October 15, 2025.

 Background

 Charles Ray Crawford was born in Mississippi on February 10, 1966.
-He was married twice in his life, and had a son from his second marriage.
+He had been married twice in his life with a son from his second marriage.

 On April 13, 1991, Crawford encountered his first wife's 17-year-old sister, who was driving together with her friend in the latter's grandfather's car.
 Crawford drove the girls to their house, but ended up bringing them both to an abandoned house.
 He forced his former sister-in-law into the house at gunpoint, gagged her and tied her hands up with tape.
 He proceeded to rape the 17-year-old, and he also used a hammer to assault the other girl.
 As a result of this crime, He was charged with rape, assault and kidnapping, and therefore set to stand trial for these charges in February 1993.